 Board of Directors

-Jeanne is serving her first term on the Board.
-She is retired from marketing and communications at the Freddie Mac Multifamily Housing Division.
+Jeanne is serving her second term on the Board.
+She is retired from marketing and communications at Freddie Mac.
 She lives with her husband, Joe, and dog, Benny.
 She grew up with cats and dogs and has always valued the need for good care for all animals.

-Ron Novak is currently serving in his first term on the Board of Directors and is a member of the Nominating Committee.
+Ron Novak is currently serving in his second term on the Board of Directors and is chair of the Governance Committee.
 He also serves on the Arlington Chamber of Commerce Board of Directors and previously served on the Arlington Food Assistance Center Young Professional Board.
 Ron is an Executive Vice President with Segue Technologies, Inc., an Information Technology company focused on providing web and mobile application development.
 He and his wife live in Arlington.